Evidence of a ‘Ferguson Effect’ Costing Thousands of American Lives

 Well here are 5 studies saying policing does save humans from being victimized, shot, or killed:

-This is a tragedy and it’s about saving lives and true justice for victims of violence.
-Which sadly are often forgotten in these protests, along with statistical perspective.
+This is a tragedy all-around, based on what I believe to be obfuscation by people who should know better.
+This should be about saving lives and true justice for victims of violence.
+This is sadly forgotten in these protests, along with statistical reality.
 More resources are here for the public, and are open to critique or scrutiny.
 Same with this post.

 - PURPOSE: Expose myths to protect all lives and improve public safety